About me

 Things I teach

 Music: Practicing music was the catalyst that led to my sobriety, and recent research provides great evidence of the universal benefits of practicing music.
-I believe every person should be able to become a practicing musician, so I founded Practicing Musician and currently serve on multiple music education boards.
+I believe every person should be able to become a practicing musician, so I founded Practicing Musician.
+I currently serve as Founding Chairman of the Board for Worshiping Musician (a worship music education organization serving churches and Christian homeschoolers) and as a Founding Board Member of the Classical Transcription Project.
+Through these ventures, I'm working to create equitable access to transformative music education.

-Addiction recovery: I’ve suffered almost every addiction in the books, and most of my addictions were more severe than 95% of addicts.
-I also achieved sobriety, which only 15-20% of people can claim, but I did so via methods I personally designed.
+Addiction recovery: I've suffered almost every addiction in the books, and most of my addictions were more severe than 95% of addicts.
+I also achieved sobriety, which only 15-20% of people can claim, but I did so via methods I personally designed that integrated faith, neuroscience, and the mind-body-spirit connection developed through music practice.

-Spirituality: Coloquially, people speak of their spiritual currencies without realizing it.
+Faith and Spirituality: My own transformation journey has given me deep insight into how faith intersects with daily life, personal growth, and recovery.
+Coloquially, people speak of their spiritual currencies without realizing it.
 You spend time and pay attention.
 I teach people to blend both currencies into sustainable unity, truth, beauty, and goodness.
+While I approach these topics from a Christian perspective, I respect that each person's journey is unique and meet them where they are.